needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsOverview.md

 Refer to [Memory management](xref:addressables-memory-management) for more information.

-## Addressables groups and labels

-Use Addressables groups to organize your content.
-All Addressable assets belong to a group.
-If you don't explicitly assign an asset to a group, Addressables adds it to the default group.

-You can set the group settings to specify how the Addressables build system packages the assets in a group into bundles.
-For example, you can choose whether to pack all the assets in a group together in a single AssetBundle file.

-Use labels to tag content that you want to treat together in some way.
-For example, if you had labels defined for `red`, `hat`, and `feather`, you can load all red hats with feathers in a single operation, whether they're part of the same AssetBundle or not.
-You can also use labels to decide how assets in a group are packed into bundles.

-Add an asset to a group and move assets between groups using the [Addressables Groups](xref:addressables-groups-window) window.
-You can also assign labels to your assets in the Groups window.

-### Group schemas

-The schemas assigned to a group define the settings used to build the assets in a group.
-Different schemas can define different groups of settings.
-For example, one standard schema defines the settings for how to pack and compress your assets into AssetBundles (among other options).
-Another standard schema defines which of the categories, **Can Change Post Release** and **Cannot Change Post Release** the assets in the group belong to.

-You can define your own schemas to use with custom build scripts.
+## Content builds

+The Addressables system separates the building of Addressable content from the build of your player.
+A content build produces the content catalog, catalog hash, and the AssetBundles containing your assets.
+You can build Addressable assets in a separate, [content-only build](builds-full-build.md), or build them at the [same time as the Player](build-player-builds.md).

+Because asset formats are platform-specific, you must make a content build for each platform before building a player.

-Refer to [Schemas](xref:addressables-group-schemas) for more information about group schemas.
+Refer to [Building Addressable content](xref:addressables-builds) for more information.

 ## Content catalogs

-The Addressables system produces a content catalog file that maps the addresses of your assets to their physical locations.
+The Addressables system produces a content catalog file that maps the addresses of assets to their physical locations.
 It can also create a hash file containing the hash of the catalog.
-If you're hosting your Addressable assets remotely, the system uses this hash file to decide if the content catalog has changed and needs to download it.
+If you're hosting Addressable assets remotely, the system uses this hash file to decide if the content catalog has changed and needs to download it.
 Refer to [Content catalogs](xref:addressables-build-artifacts) for more information.

 The Profile selected when you perform a content build determines how the addresses in the content catalog map to resource loading paths.
 Refer to [Profiles](xref:addressables-profiles) for more information.

 For information about hosting content remotely, refer to [Distributing content remotely](xref:addressables-remote-content-distribution).

-## Content builds

-The Addressables system separates the building of Addressable content from the build of your player.
-A content build produces the content catalog, catalog hash, and the AssetBundles containing your assets.

-Because asset formats are platform-specific, you must make a content build for each platform before building a player.

-Refer to [Building Addressable content](xref:addressables-builds) for more information.

-## Play mode scripts

-When you run your game or application in Play mode, it can be inconvenient and slow to always perform a content build before pressing the Play button.
-At the same time, you want to be able to run your game in a state as close to a built player as possible.
-Addressables provides three options that decide how the Addressables system locates and loads assets in Play mode:

-* __Use the Asset Database__: Addressables loads assets directly from the Asset Database.
-This option typically provides the fastest iteration speed if you're making both code and Asset changes, but also least resembles a production build.
-* __Use existing build__: Addressables loads content from your last content build.
-This option most resembles a production build and  provides fast iteration turnaround if you aren't changing assets.

-Refer to [Play mode scripts](xref:addressables-groups-window) for more information.

 ## Addressables tools